Exactech Lawsuit for Defective Knee Replacements

 Jurors award punitive damages in cases where the at-fault party acted with gross negligence or malice.
 Punitive damages are intended to punish the at-fault party and deter similar behavior in the future.

 An experienced attorney can help you understand your legal rights and options.
-Whether you received a recalled ExacTech device for a total hip replacement or total joint replacement, you need to talk to your doctor immediately.
+If you received a recalled ExacTech device for a total hip replacement or total joint replacement, you need to talk to your doctor immediately.

 ExacTech provided orthopedic surgeons with monitoring guidelines for the recalled devices.
 A failed implant can cause several problems, such as bone loss and loosening joints.